Trying to decide between hosting your website on WordPress CMS or Hubspot COS?

 CUSTOMIZATION:

 WordPress themes have plenty of customizable features.
-Today, with the right plugin, you can edit the back-end in a drag and drop manner just like Hubspot.
-On the front-end you can turn on and manipulate features relatively easy as well.
+Today, with the right plugin, you can edit the back end in a drag-and-drop manner just like Hubspot.
+On the front end you can turn on and manipulate features relatively easily as well.
 But in a lot of ways, the customization is rigid.
-Building a page from scratch isn't very easy, and making simple changes, like removing navigation from a header for a single landing page, are nearly impossible with WordPress.
+Building a page from scratch isn't very easy, and making simple changes, like removing navigation from a header for a single landing page, is nearly impossible with WordPress.

 Not so with Hubspot.
 We can do just about anything in their environment, and it doesn't require hard coding!